 The good news is there are lots of different ways you can lift your fur-friend’s low mood, once you spot she has a problem.

-Signs of a Depressed Cat
+Signs of a Cat with Anxiety or Depression

 First, it’s important that if your cat’s behavior or habits have changed in any way, get her checked by a vet.
 It’s crucial to rule out health problems first, before jumping to the conclusion the problem is psychological.
 This is especially true since many of the symptoms of depression are general, and can have multiple explanations other than low mood.

 A loss of interest in food should be taken seriously.
-It might be the cat is sick, but if the cat gets the all clear on a health check then disinterest in food can be a clue to depression.
+It might be the cat is sick, but if the cat gets the all clear on a health check then disinterest in food can be a clue to anxiety or depression.

 Cats like to be on their own to be miserable, which often means hiding away.
 If the cat goes missing for hours or you find her in strange places, then take note.
 But remember, a sick cat may also hide in order to conceal her vulnerability, so if in doubt…yep…vet check time.